Facts and Figures: What You Should Know About Credit Cards, Debt, Interest, and Money

-Here are some interesting figures I had put together a few years back.
+Here are some interesting figures I had put together ranging from a few years back to the present.
 Interesting figures to say the least.
-I thought I would repost them.
+Read through and see how you stack up.
+It may be time to make some positive changes:

 Did you know…?

-- The average APR for standard and gold credit cards is over 13% according to bankrate.com.
+- The average APR for standard credit cards is over 16%, sometimes as high as 24.99%.

-- If you’re one day late on any payment to any creditor, you could be subject to a default rate as high as 29.99% on your credit card accounts. (bankrate.com)
+- If you’re late on any payment to any creditor, you could be subject to a default rate as high as 29.99% on your credit card accounts.

-- The average American household pays around $1,100 every year just in interest.
+- The average American household that continually carries debt pays around $904 every year just in interest.

-- The average outstanding credit card balance is over $3,800 per credit card holder and around $7,000 per household.
+- The average outstanding credit card debt is $5,700 per household.

-- The average undergraduate college student has $3,000 in credit card debt and an additional $17,000 in student loan debt when he or she graduates.
-(Progress Index, Aug.
-19th, 2003)
+- The average undergraduate college student has approx. $2,500 in credit card debt and an additional $32,731 in student loan debt when he or she graduates.

-- Four out of ten Americans (40%) admit to living beyond their means.
-(US Treasury)
+- Two out of ten Americans (20%) admit to living beyond their means regularly.

 - Potential employers, landlords, lenders, and even automobile insurance companies often look at an individual’s credit report before deciding to offer them services.